-If the recent woes with LendingClub have any lessons for p2p and marketplace lending companies as a whole, it is that companies need to be careful and operate within legal, ethical, and common-sense parameters.
+Suppose the recent woes with LendingClub have any lessons for p2p and marketplace lending companies.
+In that case, companies must be careful and operate within legal, ethical, and common-sense parameters.
 A well-run marketplace lender WILL grow in this environment.
 There is no real need to push to avenues that will hurt the business for short-term gain.

 2. Be proactive in fighting fraud

-Probably one of the bigger mistakes in the debt buying world, p2p, and marketplace
+Probably one of the more significant mistakes in the debt-buying world, p2p, and marketplace

-3. Work with government, but stand your ground
+3. Work with the government, but stand your ground

-Standing ground against a regulation-happy federal government and banking system is probably the hardest fight.
-Institutional and large debt buyers have given in to government oversight and overreach in the old debt-buying market which lead to good companies leaving the debt space or going out of business altogether.
+Standing ground against a regulation-happy federal government and banking system is probably the most brutal fight.
+Institutional and large debt buyers have given in to government oversight and overreach in the old debt-buying market, leading to good companies leaving the debt space or going out of business altogether.
 P2p and Marketplace lenders need to help ensure that their house is in order and that they are taking care of their own business, and the federal and state governments do not need to set regulations.

-Person-to-person and Marketplace lending, even when banks participate more and more, is going to be a massive industry in a short period of time.
-Bad players will be shaken out, and a few others will come in.
-If the industry wants to survive and establish maximum profitability, it needs to take steps and learn lessons from other financial sectors that have come under greater oversight due to poor business practices.
+Person-to-person and Marketplace lending, even when banks participate more and more, will be a massive industry in a short time.
+Bad players will be shaken out, and others will come in.
+Suppose the industry wants to survive and establish maximum profitability.
+In that case, it must take steps and learn lessons from other financial sectors under greater oversight due to poor business practices.